 - I want my children to clean up their messes.
 We went to bed with a clean house.
 Then the six year old started “crafting” on the living room floor.
 The noise she made after being told to clean it up is like nails on a chalkboard.
 Then she didn’t clean it up and the two-year-old found the bag of Sharpies.
 He used the back of the cream leather couch, several walls, the tv, the carpet, and the decorative table as his canvas.
 Red sharpie.
 My living room was tagged by a toddler.
 Then he tagged himself.
-Photos on Instagram for the curious.
-Make sure that you keep several bottles of alcohol on hand for situations like this.
-Not for yourself.
-For the couch.
+Photos on Instagramfor the curious.

 - The two year old can climb out of his crib and get in bed with us in the night.
 This morning, I woke up to being kicked (hard!) in the nose by a horizontal child who didn’t like the fact that I wasn’t moving when his feet wanted the place that my head was occupying on the pillow.